zumbuh/citra-games-wiki/CONTRIBUTING.md

 ### Boxart
 The boxart for the game is located at `/<Game Name>/boxart.png`.
 The suggested process for getting one is:
 - Download a scan from [GameTDB](http://www.gametdb.com/), preferably with the `Nintendo 3DS` logo on the right.
+- The boxart should be from the USA.
 - Downsize it to approximately `328x300` using [PicResize](http://www.picresize.com/).
 - Compress it using [TinyPNG](https://tinypng.com/).